WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 There is a precedence in which **acls** or **bucket policies** are evaluated.

-1. Does the requester has the perrmision to do stuff on s3?
+1. Does the requester has the permission to do stuff on s3?
 2. Does the bucket policy has the necessary permissions ?
 3. **If the bucket owner is not the owner of the object** does the **object acl** allow for the action?